ezinneesther/HR-Data-Analytics/README.md

 - Formulate data-driven employee retention strategies
 - Communicate findings through impactful visuals

----

 ## Future Enhancements

 - Connect to live HR databases
 - Use Power BI’s AutoML to predict attrition likelihood
-- Build HR scorecards for individual employees
+- Build HR scorecards for individual employee

----

 ## Feedback

 Feel free to fork this repo, use the dashboard, or suggest improvements via issues or pull requests.
----